zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 As discussed in the [Core Concepts](../../getting-started/core-concepts.md), ZenML also contains the notion of a `Model`, which consists of many `ModelVersions`.
 These concepts are exposed in the `Model Control Plane` (MCP for short).

 This feature empowers you to effortlessly group pipelines, artifacts, and crucial business data into a unified entity: a `Model`.
 A Model captures lineage information and more.
 Within a Model, different `Model Versions` can be staged.
-For example, you can rely on your predictions at a specific stage, like `Production`, and decide whether the Model Version should be promoted based on your business rules during training.
+For example, you can rely on your predictions at a specific stage, like `production`, and decide whether the Model Version should be promoted based on your business rules during training.

 These models can be viewed within ZenML: